hsf-training/hsf-training-singularity-webpage/_episodes/01-introduction.md

 {: .callout}

 # Apptainer vs Singularity
-In these lessons you see the name *Apptainer* or *Apptainer/Singularity*, but the command `singularity`.
+In these lessons you see the name *Apptainer* or *Apptainer/Singularity*, and the command `apptainer`.
 As stated in the [move and renaming announcement](https://apptainer.org/news/community-announcement-20211130/), "Singularity IS Apptainer".
 Currently there are three products derived from the original Singularity project from 2015:
 * *Singularity*: commercial software by [Sylabs](https://sylabs.io/).